 Elevating Kagay-anons through Technopreneurship

 Last August 24, 2018 – Impact Hub, in partnership with the Department of Information and Communications Technology (DICT), held the Elevate National Roadshow to gather startup leaders at the 6th Floor Performing Arts Theatre, University of Science and Technology of the Southern Philippines.
-With the goal to build the Philippine startup ecosystem, furnish and empower rising entrepreneurs and the startup ecosystem in Cagayan de Oro City, the event was hosted by University of Science and Technology of the Southern Philippines.
-It was headed by Mr. Bronson Mabulay.
+The University of Science and Technology of the Southern Philippines hosted the event with the goal to build the Philippine startup ecosystem, furnish and empower rising entrepreneurs and the Cagayan de Oro City startup ecosystem.
+Moreover, Mr. Bronson Mabulay headed this occasion.

 Dr. Ambrosio B. Cultura II, Vice Chancellor for research and innovation of USTP, delivered the opening address.
 He gladly welcomed all who eagerly attended the Elevate National Roadshow.
-The said event was also brought by CDO ICT Business, headed by Council President and CEO of an outsourcing company in the Philippines, Ms. Stephanie Caragos – an inspirational woman who began a startup business with her college classmate, Wilfredo P. Kaamino, Jr., as they wanted to provide jobs for the local Kagay-anons.
+Additionally, the said event was also brought by CDO ICT Business, headed by Council President and CEO of an outsourcing company in the Philippines, Ms. Stephanie Caragos – an inspirational woman who began a startup business with her college classmate, Wilfredo P. Kaamino, Jr., as they wanted to provide jobs for the local Kagay-anons.
 This startup business was the EBS Accounting Software Solutions.
-It has now successfully grown to what is now known as Syntactics, Inc.
+Now, EBS Accounting Software grew to be Syntactics, Inc.

 Furthermore, Ms. Caragos shared her advocacy in building awareness and promoting innovation as she delivered her keynote address.
 Guest speakers: Mr. Ruel Amparo, Mr. Gerald Castillo, Ms. Guita Gopalan, and Mr. Carlo Valencia then followed.